Nordix/mconnect/README.md

 ## Many source addresses

 Some tests requires that traffic comes from many source addresses.
-It is allowed to assign entire subnets to the loopback interface an we use it for this purpose;
+It is allowed to assign entire subnets to the loopback interface and we use it for this purpose;

 ```